Mexican drug war: Sinaloa Cartel

 The Sinaloa Cartel began to contest the Gulf Cartel's domination of the southwest Texas corridor following the arrest of Gulf Cartel leader Osiel Cárdenas in March 2003.
-In 2006, it formalized "the Federation," an alliance of criminal groups in Sinaloa under Joaquín "El Chapo" Guzmán, who became Mexico's most-wanted trafficker, with an estimated net worth of U.S. $1 billion.
+In 2006, it formalized "the Federation," an alliance of criminal groups in Sinaloa under Joaquín "El Chapo" Guzmán, who became Mexico's most-wanted trafficker, with an estimated net worth of US$1 billion.

 Guzmán's lieutenant Alfredo Beltrán Leyva ("El Mochomo") was arrested in 2008.

 Under Guzmán, the Sinaloa Cartel fought the Juárez Cartel in a prolonged battle for control over drug trafficking routes in and around Ciudad Juárez.
 The battle resulted in defeat for the Juárez Cartel, resulting in the deaths of between 5,000 and 12,000 people.
 The Sinaloa Cartel used several gangs (e.g. Los Mexicles, the Artistas Asesinos and Gente Nueva) to attack the Juárez Cartel.
 The Juárez Cartel similarly used gangs such as La Línea and the Barrio Azteca to fight the Sinaloa Cartel.
 In February 2010, the Federation formed new alliances against Los Zetas and the Beltrán-Leyva Cartel.

 Guzmán was arrested and escaped in 2015, re-arrested in 2016, and extradited to the U.S. in 2017.
 Guzmán claimed that he had paid former presidents Enrique Peña Nieto and Felipe Calderón bribes, which both denied.
 In 2019, he was convicted of drug trafficking and sentenced to life imprisonment, after which Ismael "El Mayo" Zambada emerged as the cartel's senior figure.
 Zambada was arrested in 2024 and extradited to the U.S. in 2025.

 In January 2023, the arrest of Guzmán's son Ovidio Guzmán sparked a wave of violence in the state of Sinaloa, with the military deploying aircraft and heavy forces in response.
 Following the arrests of Guzmán and Zambada, the Sinaloa Cartel has experienced infighting, with rival factions aligning under their respective names.

+In February 2026, the U.S. State Department says it will pay up to $10 million for information leading to the arrests or convictions of two brothers identified as leaders of Mexico's Sinaloa cartel in the state of Baja California.